-Aliwal Shoal is a fossilized sand dune that lies 4-5 kms out to sea, the typography is rugged with pinnacles, gullies and caves.
-It offers divers sightings from the smallest Nudi branch up to huge whales, and sometimes even whale sharks.
-Rays, eels, dolphins, octopus, scorpion fish, frog fish are just a few of the reef visitors you are likely to see, but it’s the sharks that generally brings people to this part of the world.
+Rated by Jacques Cousteau as one of the top 10 dive sites in the world, the Aliwal Shoal has a great reputation to live up to.
+This fossilized sand dune lies 4-5 kms out to sea, and was first dived in the 1950s, it is on the inner edge of the Mozambiquan current.
+The typography is rugged with pinnacles, gullies, and caves.
+There is an abundance of soft corals and sponges attracting over 1200 species of fish, turtles, rays, sharks, and whales.
+It offers divers sightings from the smallest nudibranch up to huge whales on launches, and sometimes even whale sharks.
+Rays, eels, dolphins, octopus, scorpion fish, frog fish are just a few of the reef visitors you are likely to see, but its the sharks that usually brings people to this part of the world.

 Diving is generally carried out in the morning as windier afternoons make launches more difficult, and most are drift dives in the blue often with strong currents.
 The depth of dives will vary from 8m to 30m, with some dives on the reefs and wrecks, and some that are baited on the southern end to attract tigers, blacktips, duskies and bull sharks.
 The species of shark that you could potentially see on the shoal includes tiger, bull, hammerhead, blacktip, ragged tooth, dusky and guitar.

 There are sighting year-round of oceanic sharks, black tips, dolphins, turtles, and white tips.
 Hammerheads are common from November through to March, along with whale sharks, also tiger sharks and bull sharks until around May.
 From April to October, you would hope to see giant guitar sharks, ragged tooth sharks, dusky sharks, and humpback whales.